Patient Information Brief

 For all clinical trials, extensive effort is placed on ensuring the safety and well-being of participants, protecting their legal rights, and addressing their ethical concerns.

-All clinical trials include strict “inclusion criteria” and “exclusion criteria” criteria for participation.
+All clinical trials include strict "inclusion criteria" and "exclusion criteria" criteria for participation.
 Inclusion criteria are factors that allow you to take part in a clinical trial (for example type of disease or condition you are experiencing and your current treatment).
-Factors that exclude or prevent participation are “exclusion criteria.”
+Factors that exclude or prevent participation are "exclusion criteria."
 These criteria are based on factors such as age, gender, the type and stage of a disease, treatment history, and other medical conditions you may have.
-In general,
+In general, inclusion and exclusion criteria for a given clinical trial are strict.
+Strict adherence to inclusion and exclusion criteria allows researchers to gain confidence that whatever findings are derived from a given trial are not the result of random uncontrolled factors.

 In some cases, you may be offered a clinical trial when there are no further standard-of-care treatment options available.
 That said, it is more likely that there are clinical trials available even when there are standard treatment options also available.
 Clinical trials often involve standard treatment options plus an addition of new medication.
-Again, the decision to participate in a trial is a very personal one and you should always discuss with your doctor and/or a member of the clinical trial team your issues and
+Again, the decision to participate in a trial is a very personal one and you should always discuss with your doctor and/or a member of the clinical trial team your issues and concerns.

 The decision to participate or not participate in a clinical trial is YOUR DECISION.
 In all cases, your decision is honored and will not impact the dedicated care and treatment you receive from your doctor or doctors and their respective clinical staff.